wavefrontHQ/docs/index_choose_path.md

 <div class="choose-path-container">
     <div class="row">
-    <p><i><b>Note</b>: The documentation on this site is about Aria Operations for Applications, formerly known as Tanzu Observability by Wavefront.
-We're in the process of updating the product name, but in many places we still refer to it as Tanzu Observability.</i></p>
+    <p><i><b>Note</b>: The documentation on this site is about VMware Aria Operations for Applications, formerly known as Tanzu Observability by Wavefront.
+We're in the process of updating the product name, but in many places we still refer to it as Tanzu Observability or Wavefront.</i></p>
     </div>
     <div class="row section-header">
         <h2>Choose Your Path</h2>